LorisBartesaghi/Shiny/README.md

 The plots included in the Shiny-app are histograms, scatter plot and time series.
 Some of them allow to choose the data to show

 ### Histogram of Launches
 The plot represent in an inverted histogram how many launches each state had completed.
-On the x-axis is possible to see the number
+On the x-axis is possible to see the number of launches and on the y-axis the country.
+It is possible, thanks to plotly, to know the exact number of launches pointing on the bar of the country.

+### Interactive Scatter plot
+The plot represent the expenditure and the date of mission of the dataset.
+The colors allow to understand the country of origin of the mission.
+Furthermore is possible to select between "all states", "USA", "Russia" and "China" to see their specific mission over time.

+### Time series of expenditure
+The plot represent the global total expenditure over time

+### Interactive Lollipop Chart
+Throught this interactive plot is possible to see how much each state spent over time.
+As said before, some data about the costs aren't available for some states and it is not possible to know the real expenditure for those states.